richarda23/rspace-cli/docs/Cookbook.md

 ### Scenario

 You have been making regular XML exports of your RSpace documents and have accumulated many .zip files over time, some of them quite big.
-You'd like to know what's inside withoout having to unzip or import back into RSpace
+You'd like to know what's inside withoout having to unzip or import back into RSpace.

 ### Solution